 Notable Secret Identity Games

-Secret Hitler, Mafia, One Night Ultimate Werewolf, The Chameleon, Code Names, Battlestar Galactica, Two Rooms and a Boom, The Resistance.
+Secret Hitler, Mafia, One Night Ultimate Werewolf, The Chameleon, Code Names, Battlestar Galactica, Two Rooms and a Boom, The Resistance, Spyfall, Deception: Murder in Hong Kong, The Thing: Infection at Outpost 31, Donner Dinner Party.

 Rip up those cards.
 Write on the board.
 Open a secret envelope.
 Things change in Legacy Games.
 Permanently.
 The most exciting and controversial new game genre in memory, Legacy Games have only been around for a few years, but they have dramatically altered the possibilities available in a board games.
 We wrote a dedicated feature on the thrilling rise of the Legacy Game.